chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup-v1.md

 Running this script will require passing the following parameters:

 * `$RepositoryUrl`: This is the "ChocolateyInternal" Nexus repository URL on the QDE server, where the  Nexus repositories are.
-If you don't specify one, the following will be used by default: `https://chocoserver:8443/repository/ChocolateyInternal`
+You are sbsolutely **required** to update this in QDE V1.
 * `$Credential`: This is the `chocouser` credential used to connect to Nexus that we specified earlier in [Nexus Setup](#nexus-setup).
 You can generate this ahead of time via a command like `$Credential = Get-Credential`
 * `$ClientSalt`: This is the client-side salt additive we discussed in the [CCM Setup](#ccm-setup) section above.
 * `$ServerSalt`: This is the server-side salt additive we discussed in the [CCM Setup](#ccm-setup) section above.